Brown Bag Lecture: Understanding the Experiences and Meanings of Disability in STEM

 About the Speaker

-Jessica Martucci (PhD, MBE) is a research fellow in the Institute’s Center for Oral History where she leads the Scientists with Disabilities Project.
+Jessica Martucci (PhD, MBE) is a research fellow in the Institute’s Center for Oral History where she leads the Scientists and Disability Project.
 She is also a postdoctoral fellow in advanced biomedical ethics at the University of Pennsylvania.
 Her first book, Back to the Breast: Natural Motherhood and Breastfeeding in America (University of Chicago Press, 2015), examines the history and implications of the back-to-the-breast movement in the 20th century.

 About the Series